latenitefilms/BRAWToolbox/README.md

 - There are no changes to the Motion Template or Metadata View in this beta.

 **Bug Fixes:**
-- Fixed a weird bug which caused the "Preparing BRAW Files" to never close on Intel Mac's (but worked fine on Apple Silicon Mac's).
+- Fixed a weird bug which caused the **Preparing BRAW Files** to never close on Intel Mac's (but worked fine on Apple Silicon Mac's).
 Thanks for reporting [George Elias](https://twitter.com/gwphotographe)!
 - Increased the Workflow Extension height by a tiny amount so it looks better on Intel Mac's.

 ### 1.0.0 (15) - Public Beta 2 - 5th January 2023